G-Research/astral/DEPLOYMENT.md

 which environment var overrides are setup to use the `DB_` prefix.
 We recommend PostgreSQL for all deployments of Astral, but any Rails-supported database (sqlite, mysql, Oracle, etc) can be used.

+## Vault Token and Root Certificate
+Astral operates with wide but not complete permissions in Vault.
+These can be seen in `app/lib/clients/vault/policy.rb` in the `create_astral_policy` section.

+An initial bootstrap token is rotated to an `astral` token having only this policy -- but the initial token needs the ability to create the policy and the auth token.

+The root certificate path and PKI mount point are specified in the `vault_root_ca_ref` and related configuration params.
+A self-signed root cert can be created by Astral (`vault_create_root: true`), but you will most likely want to point to a trusted root.

 ## Database encryption
 The Astral database can be encrypted, if needed, but requires a bit of setup